·

 Everything You Can Do Here

 Fresh Jots has two note formats.
-You can use both, switch between them whenever, and they share the same 10-note free cap.
+You can use both, switch between them whenever you like.

 - **Rich text notes** — bold, italic, links, exported as PDF.
 Best for diaries, long-form writing, anything you want to *read* later.
 Browser-only — there's no API for rich notes.

 - **Plain text notes** — simple, searchable, smaller.
 Browser *and* API.
-This is the format that everything in §3 and §4 below is built on.
+This is the format that everything in §2 and §3 below is built on.

 The daily diary, the half-finished essay, the recipe you'll come back to in six months.
 Bold, italic, links, hyperlinks, PDF export.
 Organize with folders and tags.
 Search across the whole account by full word or partial word — useful when you remember a phrase but not the title.